jnnnnn/jnnnnn.github.io/bookgrapher/devlog.md

 Work out proper state mutation foundation first, so that we have an undo stack.

 Change scaling to be truly quadratic so that zoom down to very small levels still works.

+Got the edit box appearing.
+CSS is cool and good.
+Replacing a node is tricky, there are lots of links to it everywhere:

+- edge .source and .target
+- simulation

+I tried to fix these places but it's still going blank after updating a node.
+I think it might be time to use a better state management pattern; updating everything that needs it is starting to become so error-prone that it's slowing me down.

+Unfortunately, using react means using a javascript compiler.
+I don't want to do that.
+The preact docs talk about alternatives to transpiling. https://preactjs.com/guide/v10/getting-started#no-build-tools-route .
+Basically tagged templates.
+It looks good but I don't know how long editor support for it will last. https://github.com/developit/htm

+I will keep this in mind for a rewrite but I'm going to just try and fix my bug for now.